Fauna of Louisiana: Louisiana black bear

 The Louisiana black bear once ranged throughout the State of Louisiana and parts of adjacent neighboring Mississippi, Arkansas, and Texas.
 The black bear was common at the time of early colonization, serving as food for Native Americans for generations.

 An 1890 record shows 17 parishes containing bears, all of them by the Mississippi-border and the Atchafalaya region.
 It was reported that the most extensive areas of bottomland hardwoods in the state have "at least a few bears", with the greatest number found in the denser woodlands along the Tensas, Red, Black, and Atchafalaya Rivers.
 In the late 1950s, bears occupied habitat in the Tensas-Madison area in northeast Louisiana and in the lower fringes of the Atchafalaya Basin.

 Today, black bears can be found in all of Louisiana, but according to the Louisiana Department of Wildlife and Fisheries, most black bears are observed in a confined region made up of the following parishes: West- and East Carroll, Richland, Franklin, Madison, Tensas, Catahoula, Concordia, Avoyelles, Pointe Coupee, St. Landry, Vermilion, Iberia, as well as both St. Martin and St. Mary.

 Black bear could be legally hunted in parts of Louisiana through the late 1980s.
 One of the last organized bear hunts in Louisiana occurred December 15, 1955.
 During this hunt, five bears were harvested in the Lake Providence area.
 It was recommended to the Wildlife Commission that the bear season be closed.
 Bear hunting was closed the following season and remained closed until 1961.
 The season was opened again from 1962 to 1965 with hunting permitted only in northeast Louisiana and in the coastal parishes.
 The hunting season was again closed from 1966 to 1974.
 It was reopened in 1975–1987 with hunting restricted to the Atchafalaya Basin.

 The Louisiana bear hunting season has remained closed since 1988.
 From 1964 through 1967, 161 black bears were live-trapped in Cook County, Minnesota and released in the Mississippi and Atchafalaya River bottoms of Louisiana in an effort to restock black bear to the state.
 By 1968 there was evidence that the translocated bears were reproducing.
 However, most of the relocated bears were killed on roads, as nuisance animals, or during recapture.

-As of 2016, Louisiana black bears are no longer endangered.
+As of 2016, Louisiana black bears are no longer considered endangered by the Endangered Species Act.